 I have presented seminars on a wide array of topics, including polycystic ovary syndrome (PCOS), women’s health and fertility, diabetes prevention, nutrition therapy during and after cancer treatment, and cancer prevention at state dietetic associations and national meetings, including state and national meetings of the American Association of Diabetes Educators (AADE), the 2014 national PCOS Challenge Symposium, and in both 2019 and 2022 at the national meeting of the Academy of Nutrition and Dietetics Food and Nutrition COnference and Exhibition (FNCE) meeting.

 I have been a contributing editor and writer for the newsletter Environmental Nutrition, the Tufts Health and Nutrition Letter, and numerous websites and blogs.
 I am also a consultant and founding team member for the nutrition logging and education platform Good Measures, LLC, and written content for the teen health and nutrition website bodimojo.com.
 I have held adjunct faculty positions at Northeastern University and Bunker Hill Community College in Boston, and Framingham State College in Framingham, MA, and have been a nutrition instructor for medical students in their clinical rotation through Tufts University School of Medicine.

-Hillary resides in Arlington, MA with her husband and three sons.
+Hillary resides in Arlington, MA.